shoebjoarder/superstore/ReadMe.md

 # Dash & Plotly Superstore Application

-A web application built with Dash and Plotly to analyze the Superstore dataset  ([link here](https://datawonders.atlassian.net/wiki/spaces/TABLEAU/blog/2022/10/26/1953431553/Where+Can+I+Find+Superstore+Sales)).
+A web application built with Dash and Plotly to analyze the Superstore dataset.
 The app has three pages: Dashboard, Data Table, and Insights.
 Some features of the application includes:

 - Get insights of the recent (past four months) sales and profit ratio
 - Add new data to the dataset